CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/gettingstarted01.md

 In this series of labs, you will gain hands-on experience with various aspects of the Power Platform, from importing and running starting solutions to building and using custom code components.
 You will create and modify custom connectors, integrate Azure Functions, and promote solutions across environments.
 Each lab builds foundational skills, such as creating Power Apps components, setting up custom connectors, implementing Azure Functions, and managing solutions with GitHub.
 By following detailed instructions and visual aids, you will learn to effectively develop, test, and deploy robust Power Platform solutions, ensuring a comprehensive understanding of the platform's capabilities and best practices.

 # Objective

-Understand essential skills in Power Platform .
+learn to import and customize Power Platform solutions, create custom code components, and develop and integrate custom connectors.
 By the end of this lab, you will gain insights on:

  - **Introduction to Power Platform** : Learn to import a starting solution, add a new column, update the admin app, and test the Power Platform CLI.
  - **Build a code component** : Create a code component, implement its logic, integrate it into a canvas app, and add it to a solution.